-The Caribbean has been the focus of a growing invasion since 1985.
-And we’re talking lionfish that are the intruders into our waters.
+The Caribbean has been the focus of a growing invasion since the 1980s.
+We’re talking, of course, about the lionfish intruding our waters.

-If you aren’t aware of the devastation these magnificent-looking fish with the prodigious appetites are causing, let me explain.
+If you aren’t aware of the devastation these magnificent-looking fish with the prodigious appetites are causing, I’ll explain.

 I first noticed these fish through a buddy who was operating a dive boat out of Trujillo, Honduras.
-With my wife Charlene, we spent a day minding the boat topside, while he, his partner, and a friend dove a wreck spearing lionfish.
+My wife, Charlene, and I had spent the day minding the boat topside, while he, his partner, and a friend dove a wreck and went spearfishing.
 They came up with nets full of lionfish with spines still attached – they had forgotten to take scissors down to cut them off before stuffing them in the catch bag.

-When we arrived back, the sea was becoming choppy, so leaving the boat was a challenge.
-Without a dock, we had to jump into the shallow water before wading up to the beach.
+When we arrived back, the sea was choppy and leaving the boat was a challenge.
+Without a dock, we had to jump into the shallow water before wading ashore.

 As Charlene was standing to get off, a large wave hit us causing her to stumble and head towards the bag of fish with their exposed needles.
-Lucky for her, I caught her and prevented her from getting stung.
+Luckily, I caught her and prevented her from getting stung.

-As we later found out, the venom of the lionfish, contained in an array of up to 18 needle-like dorsal fins, can cause a mighty sting.
+As we later found out, lionfish venom, contained in an array of up to 18 needle-like dorsal fins, can cause a mighty sting.